Geoffrey Page: Return to Fighter Command

 In September 1944 Page and his squadron were operating from a forward airfield flying ground support missions for the 1st Airborne Division at the Battle of Arnhem.
 On a late afternoon sortie Page's aircraft was hit from ground fire and its ailerons damaged.
-Not realizing the extent of the damage, Page came in to land and was unable to adequately check his speed.
+Not realising the extent of the damage, Page came in to land and was unable to adequately check his speed.
 He struck the middle of the runway hard and the aeroplane broke up.
 Page's face struck the gun-sight with enough force to break it free from its mounting, and he suffered a fracture to one of his vertebra as well.
 Page had to be taken from the wreck on a stretcher, and lost consciousness shortly after being pulled out.

 Page was again sent back to McIndoe for a further operation.
 By this time Page had reached his goal of 15 "kills" (10 solo, 5 shared, and 3 damaged).
 In addition, he had been awarded the Distinguished Service Order and twice awarded the Distinguished Flying Cross.
 Later he was made an Officer of the Order of Orange Nassau by Wilhelmina, Queen of The Netherlands for his part in the Battle of Arnhem.
 The citation for his DSO read, in part: "Apart from his individual exploits, Wing Commander Page has infused the entire wing with his fighting spirit.
 Under his command 60 enemy aircraft have been destroyed."

 After Page was released from hospital in early 1945 he was sent on a lecture tour of the United States to boost Anglo-American relations.
 The trip brought him to Los Angeles, where he was adopted by those members of the film industry with British roots.
 He was taken about town with Joan Fontaine, and was pressed to stay at the home of Nigel Bruce and his wife Violet.
 He became good friends with C. Aubrey Smith and Herbert Marshall.

 In the spring of 1945 Page underwent further surgery before being attached to Vickers-Armstrongs as a test pilot.
 He returned to England just as Germany surrendered.
 He was discharged from the RAF in 1946, having achieved the acting rank of wing commander.
 Later that same year he was accepted into the RAF as a regular officer, with the permanent rank of flight lieutenant.